-Don’t let all those side effects scare you, as they say, too much of anything is bad thing.
+Don’t let all that list scare you, as they say, too much of anything is bad thing.

 If you regularly consume caffeine, or your lifestyle/job requires you to perform at you best, Guayusa is a good alternative for daily usage compared to coffee.
 As always, the caffeine will enhance mental and physical performance, although from my analysis, I conclude that consuming Guayusa regularly is safer and better for your cardiovascular health than consuming coffee regularly.

-For more comparisons between coffee and Guayusa see our other article.
+For more comparisons between Coffee vs Guayusa see this article.

 Common Myths about Guayusa

 - It has a low tannin content.
-Misleading and almost definitely false.
-It has a tannin content equal to and if not more than ordinary tea.*2 That’s not necessarily a bad thing, it’s even a good thing, since all tannins are polyphenols, and polyphenols are anti-oxidants.
+Misleading and (we are pretty sure) false It has a tannin content equal to and if not more than ordinary tea.*2 That’s not necessarily a bad thing, it’s even a good thing, since all tannins are polyphenols, and polyphenols are anti-oxidants.
 The marketing claim that the “tannins in coffee stain your teeth but Guayusa does not” needs investigation.
 Tannins are also known for blocking iron absorption, but further research has shown that only non-heme iron is blocked.*3

 - The L-theanine content is significant and works synergistically with the caffeine.
 False.
 The l-theanine content is negligible.